Scan with Photocopiers, too!

 - During busy times, please limit your scanning to a few pages at a time for scholarly purposes, for the sake of others who may be waiting.

-- All library users must comply with the Guidelines for Use of the MIT Libraries and the Computer Use Policy.
+- All library users must comply with the Library use policy.

 - In general, library workstations are not equipped with image manipulation software.
 Members of the MIT community can visit the New Media Center to access workstations with multimedia production capabilities.